crazzle/PyPoSim/README.md

   "ramp": 15 }

 - "name" is the name of your plant.
-- "initial_setpoint" the initial power level this plant is supposed to generate.
-The output fluctuates around this value
+- "capacity" is the power-level that this plant is able to generate at max.
+The output fluctuates around this value.
 - "fluctuation" is the fluctuation running around the power in percentage
 - "ramp" is the factor the plants ramps up and down per second in KW

+A newly created plant always delivers the maximum power in the beginning.

 The response of this endpoint contains a UID that is used to access the new created simulation.